IBM/ibm-block-csi-driver/docs/content/configuration/creating_volumesnapshotclass.md

   `pool: demo-pool1:demo-pool2`

-   **Important:** The two pools must be from different sites.
+The two pools must be from different sites.{: important}

-   For more information about stretched snapshot limitations and requirements, see [Limitations](../release_notes/limitations.md) and [Compatibility and requirements](../installation/install_compatibility_requirements.md).
+For more information about stretched snapshot limitations and requirements, see [Limitations](../release_notes/limitations.md) and [Compatibility and requirements](../installation/install_compatibility_requirements.md).{: tip}

 ```